miku/lloyd-defunct/README.md

 README
 ======

-You ever wanted to use `uniq` on a line delimited JSON file?
+Did you ever wanted to use `uniq` on a line delimited JSON file?
 You've come to the right place.

 Installation
 ------------